Jessica Hutt: Where are you from?

 Hutt: What do you think can be done to end street harassment?

 Cassie: Honestly, calling out those who catcall.
 I’m an outspoken person, so I’ll usually cuss whoever it is out without thinking twice about it.
 Showing them it’s not consensual, not a compliment, and overall not okay.

 Hutt: Why is it important to end street harassment?

 Want more stories?
 Keep checking the Catcalls of NYC blog for new interviews with badass people sharing their personal experiences with street harassment.
-Special thanks to Ms. Meyers for telling her story and speaking out against unsolicited sexual advances!
+Special thanks to Cassie for telling her story and speaking out against unsolicited sexual advances!